amadidominic15/golang-web-app-project/README.md

 We will use GitHub Actions to implement CD for the Go web application.
 This will run on a trigger event when the CI pipeine is successful.
 The Helm application will deploy the Go web application to a Kubernetes cluster.

-The GitHub Actions workflow will run the following steps:
+The GitHub Actions workflow will run the following jobs:

 - Infrastructure deployment
 - application deployment